How to Choose the Best Realtor to Sell Your Home

 They do this by not giving your sale the attention it deserves and instead spending that time generating new business for themselves.

-The potential result when the agent you pick doesn’t prioritize your sale?
+The potential result when the agent you select doesn’t prioritize your listing?

 Or a lower selling price.

-Make sure the realtor you select will let you cancel the agreement at any time.
+Make sure the realtor you pick will let you cancel the agreement at any time.

-This isn’t standard, but a good real estate agent will do this.
+This isn’t standard, but a good listing agent will do this.

 And you’ll reap the benefits.